[Opinion] What a No Deal Brexit is going to look like

 By Sadiq Khan and Apostolos Tzitzikostas

-Local and regional governments in the UK and the rest of the EU are bracing themselves for a Christmas and New Year like no other.
+Local and regional governments in the UK and the EU are bracing themselves for a Christmas and New Year like no other.

 In any normal festive period, public services are stretched to the limit, but this year we are in crisis mode managing the pandemic.